CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.March 2020

 Consider the four equations and their numbers for space (length), time, mass and charge:

 We asked, “If the Planck Length and Planck Time are the smallest possible units of length and time, does it follow that these are also the first units of length and time?
 Does it follow that these equations, with all their dimensionless constants, come together to become the very first moment of physicality?”
-Unwittingly we had opened the “CDM of the universe” and wondered if Steven Weinberg would consider it a “grand reductionism.”
+Unwittingly we had opened the “CDM of the universe” and soon wondered if Steven Weinberg would consider our model a “grand reductionism.”

 Our postulate is that the Planck’s units are really-real physical entities, not zero-dimensional point particles, but an actual entity defined by the Planck base units.
 So our next question was, “What would that entity look like?”